How does Colorado state income tax and unemployment insurance work in 2026?

 FAMLI provides up to 12 weeks of paid leave per year.
 Bonding with a new child, caring for a seriously ill family member, the employee’s own serious health condition, military exigency, or safe-leave reasons.
 An additional 4 weeks is available for pregnancy or childbirth complications.
 Wage replacement is up to 90 percent of average weekly wages for low earners, scaling down for higher earners, capped at the state average weekly wage.
 Leave is job-protected once the employee has worked 180 days with the same employer.

-Sienna’s 12-person team is over the threshold, so she pays both halves.
-A 9-person team in the next office park pays only the employee half but still has to register, withhold, and remit through the same portal.
-The headcount test averages the prior calendar year’s four quarters, applying the 20-weeks-of-employment rule.
+Sienna’s 12-person company is over the threshold, so she pays both halves.
+A 9-person employer pays only the employee half but still has to register, withhold, and remit through the same portal.
+Below ten the employer share is genuinely zero, not reduced.
+The test is whether ten or more employees worked during 20 or more weeks of the previous full calendar year.
 Cross the threshold mid-year and the employer-share obligation begins the following 1 January, not retroactively.

 The default is for the employer to calculate Colorado withholding from the federal W-4 using the DR 1098 Colorado Withholding Worksheet.
 An employee files DR 0004 only when they want to fine-tune state withholding in a way the W-4 cannot capture.